filmote/DarkUnder/readme.md

 - [X] Include logic for player dying.
 - [X] Make rotation code optional.
 - [X] Include AP, DF on inventory summary.
+- [ ] Change 'Attack' code to use player's AP as maximum random number.
+- [ ] Change 'Defend' mode to calculate a HP loss of random up to enemy's AP - random up to player's DF (must be zero or positive).

 ### Outstanding Questions